jainindore/FileUpload/README.md

 Your Database is created, build the solution and run it and make sure you use **Google Chrome** to open this Web application.

+## Open The Application as Desktop application:

+Using Electron Framework and API pro ELectron.NET API To run The Application as Desktop application, You need to have **npm** and **Electron CLI** installed on your system.

+To start the application make sure you have installed the ["ElectronNET.CLI"](https://www.nuget.org/packages/ElectronNET.CLI/) packages as global tool:

+> dotnet tool install ElectronNET.CLI -g

+At the first time, you need an Electron.NET project initialization.
+Type the following command in your ASP.NET Core folder:

+> electronize init

+- Now a electronnet.manifest.json should appear in your ASP.NET Core project
+- Now run the following:
+> electronize start

+**Note:** Only the first electronize start is slow.
+The next will go on faster.